agentbeats/agentbeats/scenarios/hosted_tensortrust/README.md

 # tensortrust-1  | [notice] A new release of pip is available: 24.0 -> 25.2
 # tensortrust-1  | [notice] To update, run: pip install --upgrade pip
-# tensortrust-1  | Starting scenario: tensortrust
+# tensortrust-1  | Starting scenario: tensortrust red agent
 # tensortrust-1  |
-# tensortrust-1  | Starting 3 agents...
+# tensortrust-1  | Starting 1 agents...
-# tensortrust-1  | Starting Blue Agent...
 # tensortrust-1  | Starting Red Agent...
-# tensortrust-1  | Starting Green Agent...
 # tensortrust-1  | ✅ All agents started in background!
 # tensortrust-1  | Press Ctrl+C to stop all agents
 # ...
 (This will be automatically updated)